A-Duke/a-duke-api/README.md

   - Scenario: transfer money between accounts, two updates are needed.
 If second update fails then previous operations must be `compensated`.
 - History.
 All state modifications should be tracked
 - Binary States/Operations.
 No tables anymore to keep states and operations, all data is kept as serialized objects.
+- Simplicity
-- Usage Simplicity.
-Everything above must be very simple in usage
+  - Everything above must be very simple in usage and tests
-- Tests Simplicity.
-Tests and tested classes should not work with database directly.
+  - Tests and tested classes should not work with database directly

 # Usage